Accelerated first-order methods for convex optimization with locally Lipschitz continuous gradient: Introduction

 \bi \item We propose and analyze APG methods for solving problem \eqref{unc-prob} under \emph{local Lipschitz} continuity of $\nabla f$ on $\cl(\dom(P))$ for the first time.
 Our proposed methods are almost parameter-free, equipped with a verifiable termination criterion, and enjoy an operation complexity of $\cO(\varepsilon^{-1/2}\log \varepsilon^{-1})$ and $\cO(\log \varepsilon^{-1})$ for finding an $\varepsilon$-residual solution of \eqref{unc-prob} when $f$ is convex and strongly convex, respectively. \item We propose and analyze a first-order proximal AL method for solving problem \eqref{conic-p} under \emph{local Lipschitz} continuity of $\nabla f$ and $\nabla g$ on $\cl(\dom(P))$ and possible \emph{unboundedness} of $\dom(P)$ for the first time.
 Our proposed method is almost parameter-free, equipped with a verifiable termination criterion, and enjoys an operation complexity of $\cO(\varepsilon^{-1}\log \varepsilon^{-1})$ and $\cO(\varepsilon^{-1/2}\log \varepsilon^{-1})$ for finding an $\varepsilon$-KKT solution of \eqref{conic-p} when $f$ is convex and strongly convex, respectively. \ei

 The rest of this paper is organized as follows.
-In Section \ref{notation} we introduce some notation and terminology.
+In Subsection \ref{notation} we introduce some notation and terminology.
 In Section~\ref{alg-unconstr} we propose accelerated proximal gradient methods for problem \eqref{unc-prob} and study their worst-case complexity.
 In Section~\ref{alg-constr} we propose a first-order proximal augmented Lagrangian method for problem \eqref{conic-p} and study its worst-case complexity.
-In Section \ref{sec:proof} we present the proofs of the main results.
+In addition, we present some preliminary numerical results and the proofs of the main results in Sections \ref{sec:exp} and \ref{sec:proof}.
 Finally, we make some concluding remarks in Section \ref{sec:conclude}.